sst/sst/www/docs/constructs/migration.md

 ### GraphQLApi Changelog

 - Refer to the changes in [Api Changelog](#api-changelog)
-- Updated default payloadFormatVersion to "2.0"
+- defaults.payloadFormatVersion: default updated to "2.0"

 To set payloadFormationVersion to "1.0":